suvendubrk/IPTClock/README.md

 I encountered a problem where the linking was broken while using cx_Freeze and python 3.5, using python 3.4 solved this issue.

+Crashes on Mac OS X 10.10.5 when using dead keys.
+For details see issue #1 https://github.com/AlbinJS/IPTClock/issues/1

+Present solution: Don't push dead keys on Mac OSX.